Your #1 source for top quality Acid & Garageband Loops.

 The Simpire Strikes Back

-"Waxman noted that Cheney's office had declared itself not affected by an executive order amended by President George W. Bush in 2003 regarding classification and declassification of government materials.""The Vice President's office's refusal to comply with the executive order and the National Archives's request prompted the National Archives to file a complaint with the Attorney General's office.
+"The Office of Vice President Dick Cheney told an agency within the National Archives that for purposes of securing classified information, the Vice President's office is not an 'entity within the executive branch' according to a letter released Thursday by the House Committee on Oversight and Government Reform.""Waxman noted that Cheney's office had declared itself not affected by an executive order amended by President George W. Bush in 2003 regarding classification and declassification of government materials.""The Vice President's office's refusal to comply with the executive order and the National Archives's request prompted the National Archives to file a complaint with the Attorney General's office.
 But the Justice Department has not followed up on the Archives's request."

 In response, Waxman issued a set of questions to which he requested answers by July 12.
 The full set of documents from Waxman's office can be found at the Oversight Committee's website.

-The Vice President attempted to "nix" the agency that was targeting him, Friday's New York Times reports.
+Dick's NixThe Vice President attempted to "nix" the agency that was targeting him, Friday's New York Times reports.

 "For four years, Vice President Dick Cheney has resisted routine oversight of his office’s handling of classified information, and when the National Archives unit that monitors classification in the executive branch objected, the vice president’s office suggested abolishing the oversight unit, according to documents released yesterday by a Democratic congressman," the New York Times reports.